nddevel/minecraft-docker/README.md

 # Dockerized Minecraft Server

 Welcome to my Dockerized Minecraft server!
-This is a simple, personal project I created to run a Minecraft server in a Docker container.
-While it works and serves its purpose, please note that there are better and more optimized Dockerized Minecraft server solutions out there.
+This is a simple, personal project I created to run a Minecraft server in a Docker container. please note that there are better and more optimized Dockerized Minecraft server solutions out there.
 This project is just a **janky personal experiment** and is not intended to be a fully polished or production-ready solution.

 ## Features
 - A Minecraft server running inside a Docker container.